EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Shenzhen Science and Technology Program (Grant No.JCYJ20240813111301003, JCYJ20230807090103008), and Guangdong Basic and Applied Basic Research Foundation (Grant No.2024A1515010456).
-The numerical calculation is supported by super-computing system in Super-computing Center of Wuhan University.
+This work was supported by the NSFC Regional Innovation and Development Joint Fund under Grant U25A20537, the Shenzhen Science and Technology Program under Grant JCYJ20240813111301003, JCYJ20230807090103008, and Guangdong Basic and Applied Basic Research Foundation under Grant 2024A1515010456.

 \begin{IEEEbiography}[{ }] {\textbf{Yu Xia}} received the B.S. degree from Northeastern University, Shenyang, China, in 2021, and the M.S. degree from Jiangnan University, Wuxi, China, in 2024.
 He is currently pursuing the Ph.D. degree in the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing at Wuhan University.
 His research interests include computer vision, image processing, object detection, and human action recognition. \end{IEEEbiography}